flatlandchurch/flatland-site-hugo/content/discipleship.md

 ## Our Pathway

-Our Discipleship Pathway is divided into two parts: Understanding Christianity and Practicing Christianity.
+Our Discipleship Pathway is divided into two parts: <b>Understanding Christianity</b> and <b>Practicing Christianity</b>.
+Before you embark on this journey, however, we recommend you check out <b>Flatland 101</b>.
+This will equip you with important tools and information for a successful journey toward the center of God's kingdom.

 ### Understanding Christianity